CancerRxGene/gdsctools/doc/source/data.rst

     >>> gf
     GenomicFeatures <Nc=2, Nf=2, Nt=2>

 In **GDSCTools**, we provide a :download:`zipped Genomic Features file<../../share/data/genomic_features.tsv.gz>`.
-It contains about 1000 cell lines and 700 genomic features.
+It contains about 1000 cell lines and 47 genomic features (gene mutations).

 By default, the creation of an ANOVA class we read that file automatically.
 Of course, you may provide your own.
 The :class:`~gdsctools.readers.GenomicFeatures` if created without input contains the default file mentionned here above::